How to Obtain Disability Benefits for Pulmonary Fibrosis

 - Documented physical findings and exams tied to your idiopathic pulmonary fibrosis diagnosis

 - Medical documentation specifying your inability to stoop, bend, lift, walk or carry objects

 - Documentation stating what types of treatments you have tried such as medication or therapies

 In order to receive disability benefits, your condition cannot be expected to improve within 12 months and you must be unable to perform any work, including previous jobs you held.

 Because there is some variance in symptoms from person to person with an idiopathic pulmonary fibrosis diagnosis, it is imperative that you tell the Social Security Administration in your application exactly why you cannot work.

-If you have been diagnosed with idiopathic pulmonary fibrosis and need to file for disability benefits or have been denied benefits, speak to an experienced disability lawyer at Phillips Disability.
+If you have been diagnosed with idiopathic pulmonary fibrosis and need to file for disability benefits or have been denied benefits, speak to an experienced disability lawyer at Dayes Law Firm PC.
 A Social Security Disability lawyer for our law firm can assist you in filling an application or appealing a denial.